Beyond Ynth

-Beyond Ynth is a mobile, casual game for iOS and Android, developed by German studio FDG Entertainment, and released on September 10, 2010.
-It is the sequel to Ynth.
+Beyond Ynth is a mobile, casual game for iOS and Android, developed by Swiss indie game studio Krabl.com, published by German studio FDG Entertainment, and released on September 10, 2010.
+It is the sequel to Krabl.com's 2009 game, Ynth.

+Plot

+The game stars Kribl, "a little bug on a big journey to bring light back to the Kingdom of Kriblonia."
+Kribl traverses many unexplored territories to find all the light-giving Dazzly Diamonds stolen by the Four Dark Spiders of the Apocalypse.

 Critical reception

 The game has a Metacritic score of 87% based on 7 critic reviews.